The Future Belongs To Those Who Plan For It Today.

-Trusted Long Island City Wills Lawyer Helping Build Protection For Your Family’s Future
+Trusted Manhattan Wills Lawyer Helping Build Protection For Your Family’s Future

 Creating a last will and testament is one of the most important steps you can take to protect your family’s future.
-At Wheatley Pritchard & Associates PLLC, serving Long Island City, Queens and the greater New York City metro area, we have spent over 14 years helping clients plan for tomorrow while finding peace of mind today.
+At Wheatley Pritchard & Associates PLLC, serving Manhattan and the greater New York City metro area, we have spent over 14 years helping clients plan for tomorrow while finding peace of mind today.

 When you work with our dedicated will attorney, you are partnering with a team that understands the delicate nature of estate planning.
-From our convenient Long Island City office, minutes from the Midtown Tunnel, we offer personalized attention and thoughtful guidance through every stage of the will-making process.
+From our convenient Manhattan office, minutes from the Midtown Tunnel, we offer personalized attention and thoughtful guidance through every stage of the will-making process.

 Essential Considerations When You Create A Will